Divy1211/AoE2DE_UGC_Guide/docs/general/xs/programmer.md

 Refer to the [Vector Manipulation](../functions/#2-vectors "Jump to: XS Scripting > Function Reference > Vectors") section of this guide for all the different functions that can be used on vectors.

-!!! note "No Vars in Vector Initialisation"
+!!!
+Bug "No Vars in Vector Initialisation"
     Variables cannot be used in vector initialisation.
 For example: `#!cpp vector v = vector(x, y, z);` does not work.
 Here `x`, `y`, `z` are floating point values.
 Use `#!cpp vector v = xsVectorSet(x, y, z);` instead.

 !!! info "Constants and Scope"